apache/shardingsphere/docs/document/content/features/dist-sql/_index.en.md

  - RDL (Resource & Rule Definition Language) responsible for the definition of resources and rules;
  - RQL (Resource & Rule Query Language) responsible for the query of resources and rules;
- - RAL (Resource & Rule Administrate Language) responsible for the added-on feature of hint, transaction type switch, sharding execute planning and so on.
+ - RAL (Resource & Rule Administration Language) responsible for the added-on feature of hint, transaction type switch, sharding execute planning and so on.

 ## Goal